- Outpatient Therapy Intake Form

 What should be expected in speech therapy sessions?

-St. Alexius therapists design a specialized program of activities to improve the targeted areas according to each patient’s needs.
+CHI St. Alexius Health therapists design a specialized program of activities to improve the targeted areas according to each patient’s needs.
 Therapy may focus on the ability to comprehend language and to use language in a way others can understand.
 Patients receiving more than one therapy can expect treatment coordination of care between disciplines, like occupational or physical therapy.
 Home exercise programs or activities to reinforce skills are provided during treatment sessions.
 In addition, patients are encouraged to utilize what they have learned in the therapy session at home and in the community setting.

 Will my health insurance cover the services provided by my speech-language pathologist?